Deviled Eggs

 Boil the eggs: Add 6 large cold eggs to a sauce pot.
 Add enough water to the pot to cover the eggs by one inch.
 Place a lid on the pot and bring the water up to a boil over high heat.
 Once the water reaches a full rolling boil, turn the heat off and leave the pot on the burner (with the lid on) for about 12 minutes.

-After 12 minutes, transfer the eggs to a bowl of ice water for about 5 minutes.
+After 12 minutes, transfer the eggs to a bowl of ice water for about 5 minutes to stop them cooking and cool them down enough to handle.

-Peel the eggs: After the eggs have chilled, carefully peel the eggs then slice them in half.
+Peel the eggs: After the eggs have chilled, carefully peel them, then slice them in half lengthwise.

-Fill the eggs: Spoon the seasoned yolk mixture back into the whites or place the mixture in a sandwich or freezer bag, snip off one corner of the bag, and pipe the filling into the egg whites.
+Fill the eggs: Spoon the seasoned yolk mixture back into the whites or place the mixture in a sandwich or freezer bag, snip off one corner of the bag, and pipe the filling into the egg whites for a cleaner look.

 Garnish the eggs with your favorite toppings like paprika, chopped bacon, or sliced green onions.
 Serve and enjoy!